 “It’s intellectual property in a creative enterprise.”

 I have my answer.
 All I need to do is write it up.
-It will piss off PJ, but Kurt will look like the hero if he follows what I’m proposing.
+It will piss off PJ, but Kurt will look like the hero if they follow what I’m proposing.

 “One last thing.
 I feel like a rat, spying for everyone on the Lampoon side.
 PJ will feel betrayed.
 He may expose my role as the industrial spy.”